Settlement Agreements (formerly Compromise Agreements)

 Covering Oxford, High Wycombe, Aylesbury, Banbury, Witney and more.

-In summary, a compromise agreement, which since 29th July 2013 has been called a settlement agreement, is a legally binding agreement between an employer and an employee, usually on or after termination of employment, under which the employee agrees not to pursue any claims against the employer regarding their employment or its termination, in return for some sort of ex gratia benefit.
+A settlement agreement (which prior to 29th July 2013 was called a compromise agreement), is a legally binding agreement between an employer and an employee, usually on or after termination of employment, under which the employee agrees not to pursue any claims against the employer regarding their employment or its termination, in return for some sort of ex gratia benefit, usually a payment.

-If you are an employee who has been presented with an offer of settlement, or believes that circumstances may be heading that way, we advise that you contact us as soon as possible.
+If you are an employee who has been presented with an offer of settlement, or you believe that circumstances may be heading that way, we advise that you contact us on 01865 338037 as soon as possible.
 In fact, for the agreement to be binding, an employee must be independently advised by employment solicitors.
-Our solicitors have advised on many hundreds of settlement agreements, and will explain the terms and effect of a compromise agreement/settlement agreement and answer and questions you may have.
-Since once the compromise agreement/settlement agreement is signed you no longer have the right to make a complaint to an Employment Tribunal, it is essential you know exactly what to do.
+Our solicitors have advised on many hundreds of settlement agreements, and will explain the terms and effect of the settlement agreement and answer any questions you may have.

-In respect of costs, the compromise will normally contain a contribution towards your costs, and often this will completely cover all your costs.
+In respect of costs, the settlement will invariably contain a contribution towards your costs, and in most cases this will completely cover all your costs.
 We can advise on all aspects on the agreement, and in particular on:

 - Whether the agreement is reasonable in the circumstances.